IceSkyDev/AppDoc/docs/tools/en/UsefulTools_Json.md

 ![](../assets/images/UsefulTools/JsonTool2.png)

 >!
 After editing the node content, you need to click the refresh button on the right to synchronize the data to the left tree, otherwise the modification will be lost
+>
+>!
+When the value is set to null, the node type will be lost, and the value of null can only be changed to string when changing to a non-null value, and it must be entered

 ### Converter
 * Format check and formatting